MartinThoma/NeuralNets/readme.md

 Todo's
 ------
-- Overview off network architectures (feed forward networks: perceptron, MLP, DNN; shared parameters: DA, TDNN, CNN; recurrent networks: Hopfield nets, BM, RBM, RNN) perceptron, ff (MLP-TDNN, CNN), recurrent (Hopfield, BM, RBM)
+- Overview off network architectures (linear models: perceptron, LVQ; feed forward networks: MLP, DNN; recurrent networks: Hopfield nets, BM, RBM, RNN; shared parameters: DA, TDNN, CNN)
+- Overview of Pattern recognition (graphic + examples)
-- SVM
+- SVM (Support Vector Machines)
+- LSTM (Long Short-Term Memory)
+- Generalization
+	- Overfitting
+	- Underfitting
+	- Curves with train vs test error
-- Optimal Brain Damage, Optimal Brain Surgeon
+	- How to improve generalization: Weight Elimanation, Weight decay, Optimal Brain Damage, Optimal Brain Surgeon
-- Cascade Correlation
-- Meiosis
+	- How to grow networks: Cascade Correlation, Meiosis Nets, Automativ Structure Optimization
 - Section on splitting the training data into training set, validation set, development set, test set, ...
 - Hyperparamaters \Theta (list of examples, how to choose/train them?)
-- Explain overfitting and underfitting (what is it, how to detect, how to prevent)
 - Quickprop (Pattern Recognition 6.9.3)
 - Conjugate gradient method
 - What is the Schwarz Criterion for k-Means
+- Good splitting methods for LBG
+- Perceptron Learning
+	- Linear Regression
+	- Logistic Regression
 	- Least squares revisited for Perceptrons, see cs229-notes1.pdf for

-- laterale Verbindungen/latente Variable
-- Overview of Pattern recognition (graphic + examples)
+	- Inverted Data Trick
-- Compare BGD, SGD and SGD with minibatches
+- Compare BGD vs SGD vs SGD with minibatches
-- Derivation of the formular for the capaicty in Hopfield nets
+- Derivation of the formular for the capacity in Hopfield nets
-- Chapter on common datasets/ benchmarks
+- Common datasets/benchmarks
 	- MNIST
 	- CIFAR-10: 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.
+- Hebbian learning rule
+- Section on which learning rules can be used with BP (linear dosen't make sense, step is not possible, what about ReLu?)
+- Highlight difference between Momentum and Rprop (Momentum might roll over small minima, Rprop is more like to converge into them)
+- Sequence Training
+- Vanishing Gradient

 Out of scope (at least for now)
 -------------------------------
-- DBM (deterministic Boltzmann machine)
-- Hebbian learning rule
 - What is Curriculum Learning?
-- L_1 vs L_2 regularization, feature selection
+- L_1 vs L_2 regularization for feature selection
 - AdaBoost
+- DBM (deterministic Boltzmann machine)

 Open Questions
 --------------
-- Backpropagation requires the activation function to be differentiable.
-How can be use non differentiable activation functions, e. g. step function, ReLu
-- Is LBG better than k-Means?
-In LBG in could check the loss function value for 1,2,4,...,k manually, k-Means should be faster.
-- What should I learn from slide V07 page 23
-- If we run a 5-layer DA forward and backward on a speech signal, how would it sound.
-(Leave out or invert preprocessing as well)
-- Is Rprop better than Momentum as it does directly turn around if the gradient changes sign while Momentum only slows down?
-(Jumps over minima vs miss minima)
-- What is the difference in pretraining with stacking autoencoders to stacking RBMs?
-(I know that autoencoders can be used for denoising, so stacked DAs should be better for noisy signals, but what about plain autoencoders vs RBM)
-- Does a trained Hopfield net always have spurious state
+- Does a trained Hopfield net always have spurious states? what to do (in practice) if you get to one during evaluation?
-- Bild mit zick zac